What is an aurora?

 Born in a solar storm: where does an aurora begin?

 Auroras are the result of events that begin on the Sun, millions of kilometres from Earth.
 The Sun is so hot that high-energy plasma (a gas of electrically charged particles) can escape from its gravitational field—this is called the solar wind.
-When the Sun is relatively inactive, the solar wind travels at about 300–400 km/s.
+When the Sun is relatively inactive, the solar wind travels at about 300–400 km per second.
 When the Sun is more active, eruptions can occur that release dense, magnetised clouds of plasma into the solar wind.
-These plasma clouds travel away from the Sun (sometimes in the direction of Earth) at speeds of up to 2000 km/s—this is known as a solar storm.
+These plasma clouds travel away from the Sun (sometimes in the direction of Earth) at speeds of up to 2000 km per second—this is known as a solar storm.

 Image: Solar eruptions carry magnetised plasma into space.
 Credit: NASA